Mintri1199/Weather_Graph_Generator/README.md

 # Weather_Graph_Generator
-The program will read a csv file of Weather data and generate a line graph
+The program will read a csv file of Weather data and generate a line graph* *Currently the program only works with ct weather.csv file